pentaho/pentaho-platform-plugin-common-ui/docs/platform/configuration.md

 The
 [Configuration API]({{site.refDocsUrlPattern | replace: '$', 'pentaho.config'}})
-provides a means for _types_ and _instances_ to be configured by third-parties.
+provides a means for _modules_ to be configured by third-parties.

-**Types** are known by their _string_ identifier and are, for all other purposes, opaque entities — these may or may not exist as actual JavaScript classes; these may simply represent an interface type.
-In the same manner, **instances** are known only by their _string_ identifier — it may or may not exist as an actual JavaScript variable or module.

 **Configurations** are JavaScript objects that conform to the [`pentaho.config.spec.IRuleSet`]({{site.refDocsUrlPattern | replace: '$', 'pentaho.config.spec.IRuleSet'}}) interface